jmscreation/Battleship/README.md

 # How to Build

+This comes with a pre-configured build script.
+In order to build this project, you need to first install into the repository some dependency libraries.
+This can be done very quickly using the [Dependency Tracker](https://github.com/jmscreation/dependency-tracker).
+With the Dependency Tracker configured, run the `deps -update` in this repository to automatically update all dependencies.

-To build using the GCC MinGW 64bit compiler, run the build script provided.
-You need to have your compiler bin folder path configured.
+Now for the build process, you need to use the GCC MinGW 64bit compiler.
+You can run the build script provided once you have your compiler bin folder path properly configured.

-Other compiler support is unavailable, as this project relies on prebuilt Windows 64bit static libraries.
+Other compiler support is unavailable because this project relies on prebuilt Windows 64bit static libraries *which were compiled with MinGW64 MSVCRT*

 # Launching the Game